abacon/rssReader/README.md

 line.

 Options:
   --by-date         Commingles all posts and sorts them according to date.
   --by-alpha        Shows posts by feed, where feeds are in alphabetical order.
   --description     Show descriptions of posts.
   --number=<NUM>    Limits the number of posts shown from each feed
   --title=REGEX     Limits posts to those matching the specified regex.

 Design:
+    The program is comprised of three classes:
+    __RSSReader__ - The main class, which handles parsing the feeds, sorting the posts, and displaying the output
+    __FileParser__ - Used by RSSReader to parse the input file containing urls of rss feeds
+    __ArgParser__ - Used by RSSReader to parse the command line arguments

 Known Issues:
     -Crashes if a feed or post doesn't have a title